jbiatek/BSGRulebook/rulebook.md

 #### Loyalties and executions

 Both Exodus and Pegasus expansions include executions, but they work in different ways.
 The changes to executions also affect the Loyalty deck.
-See the "House Rules" section at the end for more discussion on this.
-If you are including the Exodus expansion, make sure to follow the rules for an "_extra-card style_" deck wherever it is mentioned.
-(The _extra-card_ style Loyalty deck has 1 extra Loyalty card after the Sleeper Agent phase.
-Human players have a chance at coming back as Cylons, but there will always be a Loyalty card left over which could mean that a Cylon never appears.)
+See the "House Rules" section at the end for [more discussion on this](#loyalty-deck-styles).

+In short, the _extra-card_ style Loyalty deck always leaves at least 1 Loyalty card un-dealt.
+The benefit is that an executed human is no longer guaranteed to come back as a human, but the drawback is that a Cylon card may never enter the game.

+By the official rules, _extra-card_ should be used whenever the Exodus expansion is included.

 #### Building the Loyalty deck

 - Build two decks of cards: the "You Are a Cylon" and the "Not a Cylon" decks.
     - If using the "Final Five" or "Personal Goal" cards, or both, they go in the "Not a Cylon" deck.
-The "Personal Goal" cards require an "extra card style" Loyalty deck.
+    - "Personal Goal" cards require an "extra card style" Loyalty deck.
     - Some "You Are A Cylon" cards refer to Treachery skill cards.
 Remove them if you aren't playing with any Treachery cards.
     - Some "Personal Goal" cards cause executions.
 Technically, there are not supposed to be executions unless either Exodus or Pegasus are being played.
 - Shuffle them both, then form the initial Loyalty deck as follows, based on the total number of players and whether one of them is a Cylon Leader: